MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-renew-symmetric-key.md

 In Azure Active Directory (Azure AD), when you create a service principal object to represent an application, the process also generates a 256-bit symmetric key to verify the application.
 This symmetric key is valid for one year by default.

-The steps below outline how to renew the symmetric key.
+The following steps show how to renew the symmetric key.

 ## Prerequisites